jcylim/Project_Bill_Backend/README.md

-## Source code for Project Bill Backend
+## Source code for Workflow Backend

 ### To run this project, do the following: